-But there’s more!
-You can go on many day trips from Mexico City.
-Whether you are looking for a cultural escape to a nearby archeological site or one of Mexico’s Pueblos Magicos; whether you want to stretch your legs on a hike or discover a hidden gem, you will find something to match your interest, budget and mode of transportation.
+As I have said, you can go on many day trips from Mexico City.
+Whether you are looking for a cultural escape to a nearby archeological site or one of Mexico’s Pueblos Magicos, whether you want to stretch your legs on a hike or discover a hidden gem, you will find something to match your interest, budget, and mode of transportation.

 13 Fabulous Day Trips From Mexico City

-Anyone that has an interest in ancient archeological ruins should make a day trip to Teotihuacan.
+Anyone who has an interest in ancient archeological ruins should make a day trip to Teotihuacan.
 This is a must-do experience in the Mexico City region.

 One of the highlights of Teotihuacan is the enigmatic Pyramid of the Sun.
 After much study, archeologists are still unsure how long it took to build the pyramid.
 The scientists can only go on approximations of other pyramid construction: they estimate took 14 thousand people working 10-hour days for 139 years to complete this structure.